Our Guide to the Alberta Health Services

 • Most contraception

-Does Alberta Health cover dental?
+Does Alberta Health Care cover dental?

+Unfortunately, it largely does not.
+Even worse, Alberta has some of the highest dental fees in Canada.
 Alberta Health does not pay for routine dental care such as cleanings, fillings and wisdom teeth removal.
 Nor does it cover dentures.

 Wondering how much dental implants cost in Alberta?
 Or what you could expect to pay for a dental cleaning?
 This information and much, much more is available in the Alberta Dental Fee Guide.
 The Alberta Dental Association and College produce annual guides for services from generalists and specialists.